A private pension is a great way to make sure you can fund the lifestyle you deserve after work.

 As with the other types of pension, any investment you make into this type of plan can't be withdrawn until you reach the required private pension age - usually 55, rising to 57 in 2028.

-When setting up a private pension, the first thing you need to decide is how much you'd live to save.
+When setting up a private pension, the first thing you need to decide is how much you'd like to save.

 You can make regular contributions every month, one-off payments, or a combination of the two.
 The best part?
 Every time you pay in, you'll benefit from tax relief on your contributions.